 The Faces Behind The Facing Project

 The Facing Project officially formed as a nonprofit in 2015.
 Co-founders J.R.
-Jamison and Kelsey Timmerman welcomed Jay Moorman, Ontario Systems’ Vice President of Client Services (president), Stephanie Fisher, content manager SpinWeb Internet Media (vice president), and James Mitchell, associate director of the career center at Ball State University (secretary) on as founding board members.
+Jamison and Kelsey Timmerman welcomed Jay Moorman, Ontario Systems’ Vice President of Client Services (chair), Stephanie Fisher, content manager SpinWeb Internet Media (vice chair), James Mitchell, associate director of the career center at Ball State University (secretary and treasurer), and Ro Selvey, Junior High Math Teacher at Southside Middle School (K-12 Outreach), on as founding board members.

 How’d all this get started?
 Read the history of the Facing Project.